General Application for GST/HST Rebates

 Filing instructions

-For details on how to calculate your total rebate, see Part C – Rebate claimed.
+For details on how to calculate your total rebate, see Part D – Rebate claimed.

-When you apply for a rebate of amounts you paid or remitted in error, include the following information with your application:
+When you apply for a rebate of amounts you paid or remitted in error, include the following information and documents with your application:

-We will not return any receipts or supporting documentation submitted with your application.
-We do not accept credit card slips or debit transaction slips as proof of purchase without a copy of the invoice or cash register receipt.
+The CRA does not accept credit card slips or debit transaction slips as proof of purchase without a copy of the invoice or cash register receipt.
+The CRA will not return any receipts or supporting documentation submitted with your application.

 Filing deadline